Trips to Paris for Hospitality & Catering Students

-Paris is one of the most popular destinations for an educational trip or study tour for Hospitality and Catering students, brimming with character, style and culture.
+A college trip to Paris is one of the most popular destinations for Hospitality and Catering students, with the city brimming with character, style and culture.

 The beautiful city boasts something to suit students of all interests, from stunning architecture that spans centuries, to some of the world’s most popular art galleries including The Louvre, home of thousands of famous pieces including Leonardo Da Vinci’s Mona Lisa, The Venus De Milo and Monet’s Water Lilies painting.

 Paris is perfect for hospitality and catering students because as well as Paris’s array of cultural offerings, the capital city of France is renowned as a centre of gastronomy.
 Students will have the opportunity to experience first-hand Paris’s fresh food markets and artisan shops and cafes.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Eurostar travel from London & transfer to accommodation||Seine River Cruise.
 Evening meal|

 |2||The Gourmet Chocolate Museum||Brasserie Mollard||Eiffel tower.
 Evening meal|